nvoynov/creq/README.md

 ## Promo

-CReq is supplied by Creq Promo Project.
-This project contains software requirements for Creq.

-You can copy Creq Promo Project content into the current directory by `creq promo` command.
-When promo project is copied, you can simply create Creq Requirements Document by `creq doc` command.
+The CReq is supported by a promo project that is a CReq project that contains software requirements of the gem.
+And you can copy the promo content into the current directory by `creq promo` command.
+When the promo content is copied, you can create CReq Requirements by `creq doc` command.

 ## Usage